stanman71/Python_Projects/vLab/README.md

 #### Create template VMs

-- The template VMs are created by using the Juniper ova-files
+- The template VMs are created by using the Juniper ova-files (https://support.juniper.net/support/downloads/?p=vmxeval#sw)

 - VM-Names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version

 - Delete all network connections on both machines

-- Set on the forwardingPlane the CPU-cores to 3 and RAM to 3 GB
+- Set on the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB

 - The template controlPlane needs a default configuration (temporary management IP: 172.18.10.85/24)